Skip to Search

 #

-For the course project and 80% of your course grade (two drafts at 20% each plus the final version at 40%), you will evaluate a variety of library resources by means of an annotated bibliography.
-Our focus throughout the course and in this project is on library research methods rather than the results of your searching efforts (i.e. the mining tools, rather than the gold or gems that you'll use as the basis for term papers, theses, etc.).
+For the written project and 80% of your course grade (two drafts at 20% each plus the final version at 40%), evaluate a variety of library resources by means of an annotated bibliography.
+Our focus throughout the course and for this project is on library research methods rather than the results of your searching efforts (i.e. the mining tools, drills and pickaxes rather than the scholarly gems that you'll ultimately seek with these tools as the basis for term papers, theses, etc.).
 Refer to the syllabus and individual class presentations to see examples of material that should be considered.
 While you may include materials that you have located in your research, the focus is on your evaluation of the library research tools you used to find them.
 One way to demonstrate the usefulness of a tool is to provide examples of the material you found with it, but most important in annotations are critical, comparative and evaluative statements about the bibliographic tools themselves.
-This is not a scavenger hunt, but an exercise intended to be useful and to have lasting value for your research.
-You should tie together a number of disparate resources and demonstrate the relative value of the research tools you have used through your selections for inclusion.
-Use an abstract, the selections themselves and your critical, discursive annotations to assist you in providing a contextual, narrative perspective.
+This is not a scavenger hunt, but is intended to be useful and have lasting value for your own work.
+You will bring together a number of disparate resources and demonstrate the relative value of these tools after you have employed them to advance your research.
+Use an abstract, the selections themselves and your critical, discursive annotations to assist you in providing a cohesive, contextual, narrative perspective to tie everything together.

-A face-to-face consultation with one of the instructors regarding your bibliography is required for full credit.
-We're available for appointments while you're working on the draft or (if you prefer) soon after it is submitted, but we must meet before the final project is due.
-Evaluations for the draft will consider content and format only; annotations are required only for the final project.
-At our discretion, late papers may be approved prior to the due date, but approval and any subsequent point penalties will be considered on a case-by-case basis.
+Include 10-12 citations in your draft, annotating about half of these.
+A face-to-face consultation with the instructor regarding your bibliography is required for full final credit.
+I'm available for appointments while you're working on the drafts or (if you prefer) soon after they've been submitted, but you must arrange to meet with me (at a time of our mutual convenience, so don't wait until the last minute) before your final project is due.
+Evaluation of the draft will consider content and format primarily and allow feedback on the annotations; narrative annotations and effective responsiveness to my comments on the drafts will be emphasized in the final project grade.
+At my discretion, late papers may be approved prior to the due date, but such approval and any subsequent point penalties will be considered on a case-by-case basis.

-An abstract, preface or introduction and annotations for 20 entries are required.
-We will re-evaluate the content and form of the citations in light of how you've addressed and incorporated our comments from the draft.
-For the final project you must submit 2 paper copies of your bibliography-no electronic submissions will be accepted.
+An abstract, preface or introduction and annotations for at least 20 entries are required.
+I'll re-evaluate the content and form of the citations in light of how you've addressed and incorporated my comments from the drafts.

 Required elements for the final project: